brunoabreuphd/parallelization/basics/saxpy/README.md

 ### Additional information
 OpenMP is not a language itself, and it finds its ways through C compilers by the use of *pragma*s.
 If you are not familiar with these, [here is a good description of how they work](https://www.geeksforgeeks.org/pragma-directive-in-c-c/).
+*Threads* and *cores* can be confusing.
+If you want to know better what a thread actually is, [check out this article](https://blog.logicalincrements.com/2019/10/cpu-what-are-threads/).